hsnnkaratass/hsnnkaratass.github.io/_portfolio/EE430 DSP Project.md

 ## Exploring DTMF Signaling

-In this phase of the project, I delved into the fascinating world of dual-tone multi-frequency (DTMF) signaling with my friend Hasan again.
+In this phase of the project, We delved into the fascinating world of dual-tone multi-frequency (DTMF) signaling with my teammate Ahmet again.
 The aim was to implement signal processing methods using MATLAB to generate, transmit, receive, and decode audio DTMF signals.

 ## Unveiling the Background